Styx River (Canterbury)

 The Styx River (Pūharakekenui) runs along the northern boundary of Christchurch, New Zealand before flowing into the Waimakariri River close to its mouth via Brooklands Lagoon.
-This River catchment has its own website.

 Course

 The river originates in the Christchurch suburb of Harewood, where the dry swale is intermittently filled with stormwater.
 Along its north-east direction, several springs feed the river.
 The Styx River has two main tributaries, these are the Kaputone Stream and Smacks Creek.
 Several other smaller waterways, both natural and man-made, drain into the Styx River, which flows through Belfast, Marshland and Spencerville before it reaches Brooklands where it flows into the Brooklands Lagoon and from there into the Waimakariri River.
 The Waimakariri River flows into Pegasus Bay.

 Naming

-The Māori name for the Styx River is Puharakekenui.
+The Māori name for the Styx River is Pūharakekenui.

-There are three misconceived versions of how the Styx received its Pākehā name, and they illustrate that early European settlers travelled through this swampy wetland.
-According to the first version, European settlers crossed the river on flax-stick rafts; hence the name ‘Sticks’.
-According to the second version, the bundles of flax sticks were laid in the bed of the river.
-The third version suggests that the name was derived from the use of flax sticks stuck in the ground to guide travellers to where the river was bridged by logs.
-In all cases, the spelling of the name ‘Sticks’ was later changed.
+The origin of the English name for the river is lost to time.
+While the name is clearly derived from the Styx, a river in Greek mythology separating the Earth from the Underworld, the reason for this choice of name is unknown.
+It has been suggested that the river was originally named 'Sticks' and that this later became 'Styx'.
+A number of stories have been suggested.
+According to the first, European settlers crossed the river on flax-stick rafts; hence the name ‘Sticks’.
+According to the second, bundles of flax sticks were laid in the bed of the river.
+The third suggests that the name was derived from the use of flax sticks stuck in the ground to guide travellers to where the river was bridged by logs.
+Alternatively, it has been suggested that it is linked to the use by Māori of sites within the Styx catchment as sources of oils for embalming the dead and as a location for cremation ceremonies and recovery of the dead from the swamps.
 The name Styx first appeared in the Electoral Rolls in the 1865–66 Register.

-However the title Styx derives that of the mythical river by the same name which served as a boundary between the earth and hell.
-It also denotes a relation to the story of the mythical river in the allegorical tale of "Inferno", a famous work by medieval poet Dante, as English settlers in the area may have made an instigated the experience of crossing the river could have been metaphorically similar to that of entering hell.
-The name's true origin is something that is lost in translation as it believed to be racist against natives of the area in which the European had begun settling, however it is undeniable that Styx, with such an obscure spelling could not have derived "Sticks" but can only have come from the only other origin, that being the mythological river.